Tai'chi (Taijiquan) and Chinese Martial arts

 Taijiquan is used as a relatively gentle exercise and meditation practiced by millions in China.
 It maintains muscle tone and posture as well as breath control.
 Just as important as the graceful movements is the holding of the body in relaxed posture between steps.
 It is sometimes called ‘shadow boxing’ with origins linked to Daoism over a thousand years ago where self defense is the principal objective rather than attack.
 Wang Zongye ➚ developed the taijiquan style in the middle of the Qing dynasty at Chenjiagou in Henan.
 There are four main schools Yang; Wu; Sun and Chen - each named after the people who devised them.
 Yang movements are graceful and relaxed with circular motion, Wu has close-knit and gentle movements; Sun has delicate and exquisite movements while in Chen the movements are more abrupt.
 Yang is the most popular school and has been described as ‘reeling silk thread off a cocoon’.
 Graceful Chinese opera and ballet movements often take tai chi moves as their inspiration.
 Wudang Shan ➚ in Hubei is one of the leading monasteries that teaches Taijiquan.

 The Taiji figure shows yin and yang circling and embracing each other.
 It is often used as the symbol of Taijiquan schools.
 It originates from Daoism where it signifies the balancing yin and yang opposites: strong and soft; outward and inward; fast and slow, as well as the cultivation of a healthy flow of qi (life force).
+The central swirling duality is surrounded by the eight trigrams that are made up of three lines of yin or yang.
 The body's movements stem from just below the navel and movements should be slow and flowing.
 Developing a calm but powerful center is both an exercise and a meditation.
 Control of the flow of qi allows practitioners to perform the many amazing feats of balance and force: such as breaking bricks with bare hands.

 The practice consists of a precise set of between 12 and 108 moves one after the other and these can take up to an hour to complete.
 Nature inspires many of the movements; animals such as: cranes, tigers, monkeys and snakes.
 The various sequences are given poetic names such as: The white crane spreads its feathers; Parting the mane of a wild horse; Wild goose drinks the water; Two butterflies dancing together and Catching the bird by its tail.